melfaraz/CRISP-DM-Project/README.md

   <img width="520" alt="Screen Shot 2024-02-10 at 2 57 10 PM" src="https://github.com/melfaraz/CRISP-DM-Project/assets/157326557/b4345192-cf41-48c0-96c6-e9bfb7270415">
 * Using Linear Regression, price prediction achieved an R2 score of 0.52 across both training and test datasets.
 * Host details and listing descriptions significantly influence pricing dynamics.

+## Acknowledgements

+Certainly, credit goes to AirBnB and Kaggle for providing access to the AirBnB dataset.
+The dataset can be found at the following link: (https://www.kaggle.com/datasets/airbnb/seattle).
+This dataset is a valuable resource for various data analysis, machine learning, and research projects related to the AirBnB ecosystem and the city of Seattle.